 Fire & Explosions Expert Witness

-Gilmore Engineers can provide an expert analysis of fires and explosions affecting buildings, machinery or motor vehicles.
+Gilmore Engineers are a forensic engineering firm and can provide an expert analysis of fires and explosions affecting buildings, machinery or motor vehicles.
 Our mechanical engineers will analyse the evidence to identify the ignition source and use computer analysis to reconstruct the pathway of smoke.
 As a fire cause and origin expert witness we deal with cases that are accidents and those suspected to be arson.

 For over 30 years, Gilmore Engineers has been a leader in the investigation and analysis of a variety of different types of incidents.
 During this time Gilmore Engineers has provided over 1,500 reports to members of the legal profession for matters before District, Supreme and Federal Courts.

 Gilmore Engineers will examine the available evidence and give you an initial engineering assessment in the form of a verbal opinion.
 If necessary, this opinion can be provided in the form of a comprehensive report for the Court.
 Our experts will then follow through by presenting their evidence to the Court in person on your behalf if required.
+Gilmore Engineers is a mechanical engineering consultancy firm with fire experience.
 Contact us if you require fire investigation, an arson expert, or a fire cause and origin expert.

 - Crane engine fire